 An overgrowth of bacteria in the small intestine may cause hydrogen dominant SIBO.
-These bacteria cause unabsorbed carbohydrates to ferment before they can be broken down.
+These bacteria ferment unabsorbed carbohydrates before they are broken down.
 This fermentation creates hydrogen gas as a byproduct.
-In hydrogen dominant SIBO, the main symptoms tends to be loose stools and/or diarrhea.
+In hydrogen dominant SIBO, the main symptoms tend to be loose stools and/or diarrhea.

 SIBO associated with methane overproduction:

 This type of SIBO is due to a microorganism called archaea.
 Archaea actually isn’t a bacteria but something called a prokaryote.
 In the gut, archaea can use the hydrogen gas produced by other bacteria and create methane gas as a byproduct.
 High methane levels are often associated with constipation, which may be a symptom of this type of SIBO.